tomlowndes/tomlowndes.co.uk/src/content/blog/10-How-to-Set-Up-pfSense/index.md

 draft: false
 ---

-# How to Set Up pfSense with a Zyxel Switch and UniFi Access Point for VLAN Segmentation (Guest, IoT, Office)

 If you're serious about improving your network's security and performance, segmenting your devices into VLANs (Virtual LANs) is a critical step.
 In this guide, I will walk you through setting up VLANs using **pfSense** as your router/firewall, a **Zyxel managed switch**, and a **UniFi access point**.
 We'll create separate VLANs for **Guest**, **IoT**, and **Office** networks to keep your critical infrastructure isolated from less-trusted devices.

 ## Why Use VLANs?